Eamateli/test-scraper-app/README.md

 ## Usage Guide

 ### CSV Analysis Tab
-1. Upload a CSV file using drag-and-drop
+1. Upload a CSV file
 2. View data preview and summary statistics
 3. Filter data by any column
 4. Create visualizations with selected columns